jslatts/stalker/Readme.md

 The removal callback also works in batch mode.

 ## Running tests

-    npm install vows
-    vows spec/*

-You can also run example/*.js and play around adding and removing files from the example directory:
+I couldn't handle vows.js anymore.
+I ripped it out.
+Will replace with something else in the future.
+For now, run example/*.js and play around adding and removing files from the example directory:

     node example/test.js